List of Marvel Comics teams and organizations: Black Spectre

-The Blood
+Blood

+The Blood is an organization appearing in American comic books published by Marvem Comics.

 The Blood are a mysterious race who allegedly supplied the first Earth-born Sorcerer Supreme over 20,000 years ago.
 Also attempted to separate Johnny Blaze and Danny Ketch to prevent them from knowing they were family and utilizing their powers together, but failed.
 Its most notable member is The Caretaker.

 The Blood in other media

-In the Marvel Cinematic Universe show Helstrom, The Blood represented by Caretaker/Henry, is an ancient organization that has been hunting demons for years.
-While they are a secret group, the Catholic Church knows they exist and turns a blind eye to their doings.
-In this case, they were supposed to kill Ana and Daimon Helstrom when they were children to prevent them from becoming too powerful as adults.
+The Blood appears in Helstrom.
+This version is an ancient, secretive demon-hunting organization.

+Bloodcoven

+The Bloodcoven is an organization appearing in American comic books published by Marvel Comics.

+The Bloodcoven are a group of deadly vampires consisting of Bloodstorm One (a Hydra clone of Dracula in a new body), Megrim, Cruel, Unusual, Damascene, and Smoke Eater.
+During the "Blood Hunt" storyline, a Varnae-possessed Blade had the Bloodcoven snuck onto the Impossible City so that they can defeat the Avengers and commandeer the Impossible City to further Varnae's plot.

 Bogatyri

+The Bogatyri is an organization appearing in American comic books published by Marvel Comics.

 The Bogatyri is a group of Russian superhumans that wanted to avenge Russia's defeat during the Cold War.
 They were named after the Valiant Champions of Elder Days in Russian folklore and consist of Svyatogor, Mikula Golubev, Doctor Vladimir Volkh, and Zvezda Dennista.

-Bozanian Beast Fighter (Ragnarok)

 Britannia Project

+The Britannia Project is the name of an organization appearing in American comic books published by Marvel Comics.

 The Britannia Project is a superhero organization led by Steven Darwin.
 The Britannia Project was first introduced in The Union #1.